openshift/training/beta-1-setup.md

 * Your `cloudapps` domain points to the correct ip in `dnsmasq.conf`
 * Each of your systems has the same `/etc/hosts` file
-* Your master and nodes `/etc/resolv.conf` points to the master IP address as the nameserver
+* Your master and nodes `/etc/resolv.conf` points to the master IP address as the first nameserver
+* The second nameserver in `/etc/resolv.conf` on master points to your corporate or upstream DNS resolver (eg: Google DNS @ 8.8.8.8)
 * That you also open port 53 (UDP) to allow DNS queries to hit the master

-Following this setup for dnsmasq will ensure that your wildcard domain works as well as DNS resolution inside of all of your containers.
+Following this setup for dnsmasq will ensure that your wildcard domain works, that your hosts in the `example.com` domain resolve, that any other DNS requests resolve via your configured local/remote nameservers, and that DNS resolution works inside of all of your containers.
 Don't forget to start and enable the `dnsmasq` service.

 ### Verifying DNSMasq